surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 21:
 - Then: Processor views
   - per-panel view
-  - integer parameters
+  - Change the processor _ip_ api names which all are too short
 - Then: Mod Matrix expand some more
 - Then: Add a zone by sample revisit
 - Voice Design for real and zone level modulators